iterative/dvc.org/static/docs/commands-reference/checkout.md

 # checkout

-Checkout data files from cache.
+Checkout data files from cache into the working space.

-This command has to be called after `git checkout` since Git does not handle DVC data files.
+This command has to be called after `git checkout` since Git does not handle that are under DVC control.
 You can also use `dvc install` to install a git hook that will call `dvc checkout` for you.
 See `dvc config` for more information.

 The command restores data files from cache to the working tree and removes data files that are no longer on the working tree.